 3. Merger policy

 The government has a policy to investigate mergers which could create monopoly power.
-If a new merger creates a firm with more than 25% of market share, it is automatically referred to the Competition Commission.
-The Competition commission can decide to allow or block the merger.
+If a new merger creates a firm with more than 25% of market share, it is automatically referred to the Competition and Markets Authority (CMA).
+The CMA can decide to allow or block the merger depending on whether it believes it is in the public interest.

 4. Breaking up a monopoly